Over the past several years, longboarding has exploded in popularity.

 The simplest is to keep the kingpin tight enough to prevent the hanger from leaning far enough for it to bite.

-The other easy solution is having a few risers between the trucks and deck.
+The other easy solution is having a few risers between the trucks and the deck.
 You can also purchase smaller wheels.

 Words by Michael Brooke | Skateboarder and Author of "The Pocket Guide to Longboarding"